cyralinc/terraform-azure-sidecar-vm/docs/certificates.md

 - The certificate must follow the **X.509** format.

 **WARNING:** *Windows* commonly uses UTF-16 little-endian encoding.
 A UTF-16 certificate or private key will *not* work in the sidecar.
+Make sure to convert it to UTF-8 before storing the private key and certificate in the secret.

 ## Provide custom certificate to the sidecar